isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 - Reflects the date and result of the test and;
 - Is not handwritten.

-Travellers with difficulties getting a COVID-19 test ebfore their departure can contact the <a href="https://go.gov.sg/sto-enquiry" target="_blank">Safe Travel Office for assistance</a>.
+Travellers with difficulties getting a COVID-19 test before their departure can <a href="https://go.gov.sg/sto-enquiry" target="_blank">contact the Safe Travel Office for assistance</a>.

 &#9744;  <i><b>D) Submission of Health Declaration</b></i>